Apples are the third most important fruit worldwide and their production has a long history.

 In the newly established agri benchmark Apple Network, we analysed the production systems and their economics in four important countries: Germany, Italy, Chile and South Africa.The current sample of typical farms covers 15 apple varieties; 10 of them among those mentioned in the figure above, whereas five are younger or more local varieties.

-For more information, Opens internal link in current windowvisit our branch website
+For more information, visit our branch website